guillaumecherel/TutorialEAForModelling/README-en.md

 The methods developed here suggest an approach to complex systems modelling and simulation which focuses on the patterns produced as outputs of simulation.
-When data on the internal mechanisms of a system or the processes that give rise to emerging phenomenon are missing (e.g. because they are not directly observable), they can be formulated into algorithmic interpretations (models of simulation), which serve as candidate explanations of the phenomene.
+When data on the internal mechanisms of a system or the processes that give rise to an emerging phenomenon are missing (e.g. because they are not directly observable), they can be formulated into algorithmic interpretations (models which can be run in simulation), which serve as candidate explanations of the phenomena.
 The methods we present here represent a variety of ways to verify whether these explanations can reproduce the phenomena they aim to explain (relative to a set of given objectives), to test their predictive and explicative capabilities, and to analyse the role of